-The LGA is launching an inquiry into how the Government’s levelling up agenda might better strengthen local communities.
+The LGA has launched the findings from its inquiry into how the Government’s levelling up agenda might better strengthen local communities.

 Independent Steering Group